asheesh2025/mini_grocery/README.md

 # This is a mini_grocery website

-I created individual this project with the help of javaScript in unit-3 at Masai School
+It created individually with the help of javaScript in unit-3 at Masai School